dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2020-07-09-What-Is-Balance-Food-Diet.md

 header:
      teaser: /assets/images/wiapost/5131-What-Is-Balance-Food-Diet.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![What Is Balance Food Diet?](/assets/images/wiapost/5131-What-Is-Balance-Food-Diet.jpg)

-## What Is Balance Food Diet?
+# What Is Balance Food Diet?

 Food, sex, religion, and politics are four topics where everyone has his own experience, a perspective of looking into, and a view about.

 Here I am putting My view about food.
 If you disagree with my views, then I would love to listen and learn more from every thinking man and woman.